EpsiPository/TexTran/README.md

 	}
 }
 ```
 After adding more content to the definitions, just run `Build > Transform all T4 templates` to re-generate all code.
-If you added an Entity, there will also be a DbSet<Entity> generated.
+If you added an Entity, there will also be a DbSet<Entity> added to the generated DbContext.

 # TODO